The Wrecking Ball

 Well, I'm not speaking from an idealistic, dreamy, wishful place.

 I've been there, dear friend.
 I know the wrecking ball personally.

-I’ve created some beautiful things in my life—relationships, opportunity, income, adventure—stunning structures that decayed quickly because I couldn’t maintain that vibration of wellbeing and worthiness necessary to keep them thriving and healthy.
+I’ve created some beautiful things in my life—relationships, opportunity, income, adventure—stunning structures that decayed quickly because I hadn't yet connected to my own worthiness.